 With this map, you can see where people live.
 Much of the administration in the United States is managed at the county level, however, and you are curious about comparing those borders with actual settlement patterns.
 Next, you'll add a layer representing county boundaries to your map.

-- Find the layer named USA Counties and click the Add button.
+- Find the layer named USA Counties (Generalized) and click the Add button.

-- Click the Back button to return to the Content pane.
+- Click the back button to return to the Layers pane.

-The Counties layer now covers the land-cover layer.
+The USA Counties (Generalized) layer now covers the land-cover layer.
 Don't be discouraged, like many layers in ArcGIS Living Atlas, you can easily change its symbology to suit your needs and show county outlines.

 The outlines are still distracting from the settlement patterns, so you will make them transparent.

-- In the Change Style pane, adjust the Transparency slider to 50%.
+- In the Properties pane, under Appearance adjust the Transparency slider to 50%.